-While I do not think this will mean a return to the "Fire and Fury" days of 2017 when armed conflict was possible, we have learned a number of lessons from Hanoi going forward.

-First, the North Korean position at Hanoi reflects little change in their negotiation strategy despite holding the audience of the U.S. President.
-This was perhaps the most disappointing outcome of the summit as a long-timer observer and participant in past nuclear negotiations.
+While I do not think this will mean a return to the "Fire and Fury" days of 2017 when armed conflict was possible, we have learned a number of lessons from Hanoi the most disappointing outcome of the summit as a long-timer observer and participant in past nuclear negotiations.
 President Trump essentially tested the critical thesis that had hung over previous negotiations for decades.
 That is, the North Koreans will not truly show their hand and take big steps unless we talk directly to the leadership.
 Critics of the Six Party talks made that observation countless times to us when we were negotiating.
 Yet, what we found in Hanoi was that North Korea stuck stubbornly to its same negotiating strategy, which is to negotiate its "past" when it comes to its nuclear weapons programs, but not its "present" or its "future."
 What this means is that Pyongyang is only willing to put on the table elements of its program that it no longer really needs-such as an old nuclear test site or the old plutonium reactor at Yongbyon, while preserving their "present"-nuclear weapons arsenal, fissile material, missile bases, and uranium program-and their "future," which are promises on future production bans.
 In exchange, however, they want real concessions from their negotiating counterpart like sanctions relief.
-Second, I believe that both sides walked away from the summit with the core be-

-Second, I believe that both sides walked away from the summit with the core belief that "pressure works."
+First, the North Korean position at Hanoi reflects little change in their negotiation strategy despite holding the audience of the U.S. President.
+This was perhaps lief that "pressure works."
 In the case of the United States, the fact that the North Korean leader prioritized sanctions relief above all other U.S. concessions taught us that the sanctions are indeed working.
 There were many other things that could have been asked for-including the exchange of liaison offices and even a peace declaration ending the Korean War-but the North Korean leadership made clear that only one thing mattered, which just reinforced that the maximum pressure campaign is having an impact.
 For some in the administration like National Security Advisor John Bolton, this means the pressure should continue and even increase, not abate.